Contact: Cliff Despres

 Printer Friendly Format

-for the 2013 Éxito!
-Latino Cancer Research Leadership Training
+Latino Cancer Research Leadership Training program from now until March 7.Éxito!

-program at the Institute for Health Promotion Research
+, a program of the Institute for Health Promotion Research (IHPR)

-(Success!) will select 20 master’s-level students and master’s-trained health professionals from across the nation to attend a five-day summer institute June 3-7, 2013, in San Antonio.
-The institute will offer tools, tips, role models and motivation to encourage participants to pursue a doctoral degree and a career studying how cancer affects Latinos differently.Internships
+The institute will offer research information, tools, tips, role models and motivation to encourage participants to pursue a doctoral degree and a career studying how cancer affects Latinos differently.$5,000 internshipsÉxito!

-, one of the country’s leading health sciences universities, ranks in the top 3 percent of all institutions worldwide receiving federal funding.
-Research and other sponsored program activity totaled $231 million in fiscal year 2011.
-The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced more than 28,000 graduates.
-The $739.6 million operating budget supports eight campuses in San Antonio, Laredo, Harlingen and Edinburg.
+, one of the country’s leading health sciences universities, ranks in the top 3 percent of all institutions worldwide receiving National Institutes of Health funding.
+The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced more than 29,000 graduates.
+The $765.2 million operating budget supports eight campuses in San Antonio, Laredo, Harlingen and Edinburg.
 For more information on the many ways “We make lives better®,”